Spring Data JPA & Hibernate with Cucumber

 Project structure:

-ru.gotoqa.config – The directory contains the Spring configuration classes, database connection parameters, etc.
+• ru.gotoqa.config: This directory contains the Spring configuration classes, including database connection parameters and other related configurations.

-ru.gotoqa.service – Service classes for transaction management, separates the business layer from the DAO implementation in the repository
+• ru.gotoqa.service: The service directory houses the service classes responsible for transaction management.
+It separates the business layer from the DAO implementation in the repository, providing a clear separation of concerns.

 After running the tests, we get a report in the console.